 "The shifting economics of global manufacturing no longer justifies offshoring many goods intended for the North American market."

 The article pointed out that American companies will likely continue manufacturing in China to serve their Asia Pacific markets but it's increasingly making economic sense to bring jobs back home.
-It's possible that reshoring will accelerate under a Trump Administration that's shaming companies for sending jobs overseas.

 But that may not necessarily lead to a huge increase in manufacturing jobs because a large percentage of the jobs that disappeared in the last decade or so haven't disappeared due to outsourcing.
 They've instead been taken over by robots.
 A study by Ball State University's Center for Business and Economic Research found that 85% of job losses in manufacturing were due to robotics and increased automation in factories.